Mass. Court Rules Wife Is Responsible For Husband's Nursing Home Care

 Spouses need to be very careful or they could end up legally responsible for the cost of their husband’s of wife's nurs...

-Read moreAlthough a nursing home cannot require a child to be personally liable for their parent's nursing home bill, there a...
+Read moreAlthough a nursing home can?t require a child to be personally liable for their parent's nursing home bill, there are circums...

 Read moreA new report that combines nursing home quality data with a survey of family members ranks the best and worst states for care...